kimh/baleen/README.md

 This will install both client and server.

 ## Usage
 Baleen is server-client model.
-You need to run baleen-server which talks Docker API and baleen (client) to put your request to the server.
+By installing baleen gem, you will get two executables: baleen-server (server) and baleen (client).

+You use baleen-server which receives request from client and interacts Docker via remote API.

-#### Running Baleen server
+#### baleen-server
 You can run baleen server with baleen-server command.

     $ baleen-server start